cortexica/intel-rrk-safety/README.md

-# rrk
+# Real-time PPE Monitoring on the Edge
-Repository for Intel RFP Ready Solutions
+powered by the latest ultra-low-power high-performance Intel Myriad X VPU